roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-07 ****** byCathartico© It had already been a long day for Vanessa.
+It had already been a long day for Vanessa.
 After getting used by the fat waiter, she felt emotionally drained.
 But she knew that her day was far from over.

  Right now, she was sitting in a post car next to this sleazebag of a messenger called Joe.
 She didn't know what he planned doing with her next.
 But honestly, she thought it was better this way.